tianjialiu/FIRECAM/fire_inv/README.md

     GFASv1p2/
     QFEDv2p5r1/
     FEERv1p0_G1p2/

+Fire_tif_monthly/
+    GFEDv4s/
+    FINNv1p5/
+    GFASv1p2/
+    QFEDv2p5r1/
+    FEERv1p0_G1p2/

+Fire_tif_monthly_gee/
+    GFEDv4s/
+    FINNv1p5/
+    GFASv1p2/
+    QFEDv2p5r1/
+    FEERv1p0_G1p2/
+    FIRECAM/
 ```

 First, install the necessary R dependencies, which are listed in the `globalParams.R` script.
 Then, modify the `globalParams.R` script with your input and output directory paths.
-Make sure to also modify the `source('~/Google Drive/scripts/R/fire_inv/globalParams.R')` line with the correct path of the  `globalParams.R` script in the in the inventory-specific R scripts in `code/output_nc`.
+Make sure to also modify the `source('~/Google Drive/scripts/R/fire_inv/globalParams.R')` line with the correct path of the `globalParams.R` script in the in the inventory-specific R scripts in `code/output`.
 Finally, modify the input parameters (`xYears`, `xMonths`, and `varNameL`) to specify the time range and species list you want to output and source the inventory-specific R script!

+Steps:
+1. Download the raw emissions inventory files to `Fire_raw/`.
+FINNv1.5 and GFASv1.2 require pre-processing, as described above.
+2. Process and output files to `Fire_tif_daily/`, using input files from `Fire_raw/`.
+The output files are daily timesteps of emissions, packaged in monthly raster bricks by species.
+Code scripts to run are `output/*sp_daily.R`.
+3. Process and output files to `Fire_tif_monthly/`, using input files from `Fire_tif_daily/` and `Fire_raw/` (GFED only).
+The output files are monthly of emissions, packaged in monthly rasters by species.
+Code scripts to run are `output/day2month.R` and `output/GFED_sp_monthly.R`.
+4. Process and output files to `Fire_tif_monthly_gee/`, using input files from `Fire_tif_monthly/`.
+The output files are monthly timesteps of emissions, packaged in monthly raster bricks of the relevant species.
+Code scripts are `*sp_daily.R`.
+Code scripts to run are `ee/convert2ee.R` and `ee/stackFIRECAM.R`. `stackFIRECAM.R` stacks the monthly tif files for all inventories at an upscaled spatial resolution of 0.5deg.

 ### Important Notes
-* GeoTiff outputs are in raster stacks, where each layer represents one timestep.
+* GeoTiff outputs are in raster bricks, where each layer represents one timestep.
 GeoTiffs preserve the gridded format and are faster and more convenient to read and write in R. On default, the R routine removes temporary raster files saved to memory > 1 hour old to prevent storage issues: `removeTmpFiles(h=1)`
 * NetCDF files are compressed to 2-3MB/file for GFED and 6-7MB/file for FINN, GFAS, QFED, and FEER using the [ncdf4](https://cran.r-project.org/web/packages/ncdf4/ncdf4.pdf) package.
 As the default, the R routine uses a compression factor of 3 (low = 1, high = 9).
 Note that this dramatically reduces the native file size of GFASv1.2 files downloaded from ECMWF.
 * To convert the emissions into units of per m<sup>2</sup>, I used the `raster::area` function.
 The `areaGrid.R` script outputs a NetCDF file with area in m<sup>2</sup> per grid cell.
 For GFEDv4s, the `areaGrid_GFED.R` script returns the original area included with all GFEDv4s HDF files as a NetCDF file.
 The GFEDv4s-calculated area has very minor differences with the `raster::area` function output.
 * Because the native FINN format is 1-km point locations (lat, long), FINN can essentially be gridded into any spatial resolution >1 km.
 The default is 0.1° x 0.1°, but you can specify another spatial resolution in the `FINNv1p5_sp_daily.R` script.